+On 2 February 2011, BRM announced the results of the initial programme of broad spaced reconnaissance drilling at its Duck Creek and West Hamersley projects in the West Pilbara.
 These results are from the first drilling programmes conducted at both projects and have confirmed the results from surface reconnaissance in the area.
-Significant Direct Shipping Ore ("DSO") grade mineralisation at shallow depths (often commencing at surface) were recorded from all targets drilled.
+Significant DSO grade mineralisation at shallow depths (often commencing at surface) were recorded from all targets drilled.
 Mineralisation contains very low levels of the contaminant phosphorous which should assist in finding markets for the mineralisation.
-Other contaminant levels (silica and alumina) were comparable with other West Pilbara channel iron deposits mineral resources reported by aspiring producers.
+Other contaminant levels (silica and alumina) were comparable with other West Pilbara CID mineral resources reported by aspiring producers.
 A total of 1,657m was drilled at Duck Creek in 45 holes, with a further 407m in 36 shallow holes drilled at West Hamersley.
-Access restrictions prevented BRM from drilling all targets identified by surface sampling, but these areas should be available for drilling in 2011.

 The shallow depth and the nature of the mineralisation suggested low cost mining, with the added advantage that all mineralisation was above the water table.
-BRM would continue drilling on these and other recently approved West Pilbara tenements in 2011 to build up a resource base sufficient to support BRM's West Pilbara project hub.
+BRM would continue drilling on these and other recently approved West Pilbara tenements in 2011 to build up a resource base sufficient to support the Project Hub.